 Illustrated presentations on Bellmer and Zürn, based on new essays published in the companion volume ON FIGURE/S: drawing after Bellmer, will be followed by a conversation that examines their different approaches to drawing, involving the relation of gaze and body, of human and non-human, and the pleasure of writing anagrams, while discussing both the productive and troubling aspects of their working relationship.

-This discussion will be hosted at the gallery and also broadcast live on Zoom 6 - 7:30 pm GMT, Thursday 7th October, with live subtitles provided by Stagetext.
+This discussion will be broadcast live on Zoom 6 - 7:30pm GMT, Monday 11th October, with live subtitles provided by Stagetext.

 About the speakers:

 Michael Newman (Professor of Art Writing, Goldsmiths, University of London) is an art historian and critic who has written extensively on contemporary art, and has a long-standing interest in drawing, with numerous publications, including ‘The Traces and Marks of Drawing' in The Stage of Drawing: Gesture and Act (Tate Publishing and The Drawing Center, 2003).
 He has been researching Bellmer for over six years and teaching his work in relation to contemporary art.

 Sarah Wilson (Professor of Modern and Contemporary Art, The Courtauld, University of London) is an art historian and curator.
 Publications include Paris, Capital of the Arts,1900-1968 (Royal Academy, 2002, ed.); The Visual World of French Theory: Figurations.
 (2010, French 2018) and Picasso, Marx and socialist realism in France (2013).
 She has published on over thirty female artists, including Françoise Gilot, Nadia Léger and Judit Reigl in 2021.